Beyoncé releases seventh album, 'Renaissance'

 Renaissance includes guest features from Grace Jones, Tems and BEAM, as well as a variety of credits from heavy hitters in the music industry, including several from The-Dream, a collaborator on the megahit "Single Ladies (Put a Ring on It)" and producer Mike Dean, and features from Drake and Raphael Saadiq.

-On her website, Beyoncé writes of Renaissance, "This three act project was recorded over three years during the pandemic.
-A time to be still but also a time I found to be the most creative," an indicator that the new release is the first of three parts.
+On her website, Beyoncé wrote of Renaissance, "This three act project was recorded over three years during the pandemic.
+A time to be still but also a time I found to be the most creative," an indication that the new release is the first of three parts.

-"Thank you to all of the pioneers who originate culture, to all of the fallen angels whose contributions have gone unrecognized far too long," Beyoncé writes on her website.
+"Thank you to all of the pioneers who originate culture, to all of the fallen angels whose contributions have gone unrecognized far too long," the statement on her website continues.

 In typical Bey fashion, not too many details about the album were disclosed more than a week ahead of its release.
 She took to social media to update the world on the project, including its official announcement, which came after removing profile pictures across her social media pages.